Mom, it’s time for the quiz. I know I have to talk about seeing Paul McCartney…

 …the hilarity that is “Kenan and Kel”.
 So get ready to laugh, ezine readers!!!!

-I gotta admit, Shana, that clip was a riot!
+I gotta admit, Shana, that clip was pretty funny!

 And now on to Paul McCartney!!!!!